About Us

 Our Vision

-At Obsidian, we are pioneering engineered cell and gene therapies to deliver transformative outcomes for patients.
+At Obsidian, we are pioneering engineered TIL cell therapies to deliver transformative outcomes for patients.

 Our Name